hallzy/youtube-playlist-search/README.md

   so that the extension is able to use the YouTube API.
   The YouTube API does not allow access to your "Watch List", so the extension will not work on your "Watch List".
+- This extension has turned out to be more popular than I anticipated, meaning that I have run out of users for my API key.
+I think the only way to get more users allowed is to get this verified, but I tried that a while back and it was too much work and took too long (I would get automated emails from Google to make a change, I would change it, not hear from them for a few days, then get the request for the same change again and never actually get anywhere).
+As a result, I will provide instructions lower down for how to create your own API keys.
+    - If you try to use this extension without changing the API key, you will probably see errors (REF: #7).

 ## Customizations